Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales: Discussion

 As the prior information which our Laguerre reconstructions require is similar to that used by more traditional reconstruction algorithms \cite{recPW, recIterate, recHE, eFAM2019, royaMAK}, our methodology provides a simple, cheap and accurate sanity check of these more elaborate and computationally expensive schemes.
 A direct comparison of the shape we reconstruct with that returned by one of these more traditional algorithms is encouraging (Fig.~\ref{fig:std}).
 In future work, we intend to explore the synergies between our Laguerre reconstructions of the correlation function shape and more traditional estimates of the BAO distance scale.
 For instance, Laguerre reconstruction provides a straightforward way of estimating the degradation in constraining power which results when the parameters on which reconstruction depends are not perfectly well known (Figs.~\ref{fig:recon} and~\ref{fig:ba} and associated discussion).

 Although our tests were performed using distances that were not perturbed by redshift space distortions, they should apply essentially without change to the redshift space monopole (the smearing scale and bias factors will be slightly modified, but the overall structure will not).
-We have checked this with the QPM mock catalogs of \cite{qpm} which were used by the BOSS collaboration.
-Although the underlying cosmology is slightly different, the mock galaxies have $b\sim 2$, and $r_{\rm LP}$ estimated from the redshift-space monopole is 1.2\% smaller than the linear theory value (but see footnote~5 in \cite{PRDmocks}).
-Fig.~\ref{fig:qpm} shows that our reconstruction algorithm still works very well.
-However, to reconstruct the redshift space quadrupole is more involved because, for this, we must treat the case in which the convolution kernel is not isotropic.
 This is the subject of work in progress.
 In the meantime, as our algorithm is simple, computationally cheap and accurate, we hope it will be useful in next generation BAO datasets.

+Finally, although all our analysis used correlation functions which were estimated in bins, our results suggest useful synergy with recent `least squares' estimators which do not require binning \cite{lsqXi18,nobinXi21}.
+These expand the correlation function in a set of basis functions, and our work shows that generalized half-integer Laguerre functions are a particularly interesting choice for BAO studies.
+We intend to explore this synergy in future work.